anton-smirnov-robert/weaver/content/projects/table of content.md

 #### Why making principles ?
 Why a theoretical approach ?

 - Perspectivism (Greier aand Yogi courses).
 Link with models and Knuutena
+- Pragmatism of theories as tools.
+- Robustness (Wimsatt)
+- Like axioms.
+It depends on what you can do with it?.

 ## Chapter III : Towards an organicist theory in biology